zhouzypaul/zhouzypaul.github.io/index.md

 Hi there!
 Welcome to my home page.
 My name is Zhiyuan, though I usually go by Paul.

 I am currently a 3rd year CS Ph.D. student at [UC Berkeley](https://www.berkeley.edu), advised by professor [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
 I am interested in reinforcement learning and building autonomous generalist robots.
+I am also a research intern at [Physical Intelligence](https://pi.website) working on RL for VLAs.
 Before this, I graduated magna cum laude from [Brown University](https://www.brown.edu) with an Sc.B. in Applied Math and Computer Science, where I was advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) at Brown.
 Check out my [research page](/research/) for more information.

 Outside of this, I like to jam on my guitar, cook, play badminton, and watch standups and movies.